 The exact mechanism behind a cocoa coat color is not yet identified.

 Possible causes are a decreased proportion of mature melanosomes and/or problems with eumelanin production in affected dogs.
-But eumelanin synthesis may be only partially blocked giving a darker phenotype compared to a chocolate coat color in other dogs[1].
+But eumelanin synthesis may be only partially blocked giving a darker phenotype compared to the more common chocolate brown color in b/b dogs[1].

-Cocoa is a autosomal recessive trait, a dog must have two copies (co/co) to express this phenotype.
-Carriers (Co/co) or homozygous dominant dogs (Co/Co) will not express a cocoa coat color:
+Cocoa is an autosomal recessive trait, a dog must have two copies (co/co) to express this phenotype.
+Cocoa carriers (N/co) or homozygous dominant dogs (N/N) will not express a cocoa coat color:

-It is not always possible to reliably distinguish a phenotypically liver (b/b) from a cocoa (co/co) dog.
+It is not always possible to reliably distinguish a liver (b/b) from a cocoa (co/co) dog by phenotype.

-Liver having a more prominent effect on the coat color than cocoa if both are present indicates epistasis of b/b over co/co[2].
+Brown having a more prominent effect on the coat than cocoa may indicate epistasis of b/b over co/co[2].

 This simple tool can help you predict different Cocoa-Locus combinations: